unwisegeek/capscheduler/README.md

 Activate the virtual environment: source ./venv/bin/activate Install the requirements: pip3 install -r requirements.txt Create a secret key or move an existing secret key to the capscheduler directory: dd if=/dev/urandom bs=4096 count=100 | sha256sum > .secret_key
+Copy sampleconfig.py to config.py and modify to suit your needs.
-Create WSGI file (see example) to import capscheduler's app as applicatio
+Create WSGI file (see example) to import capscheduler's app as application or run ./start